prajwalgatti/Gen2Balance/README.md

 This code is built on top of [VideoMAE](https://github.com/MCG-NJU/VideoMAE).
 The original VideoMAE license and attribution are retained in `LICENSE` and `NOTICE.md`.
-The generation pipeline uses [Wan 2.1](https://github.com/Wan-Video/Wan2.1) for text-to-video synthesis (`WAN_LICENSE.txt` ships with the released data).
+The generation pipeline uses [Wan 2.1](https://github.com/Wan-Video/Wan2.1) for text-to-video synthesis.
 Please cite VideoMAE and Wan in addition to Gen2Balance if you use this codebase.

 ## License

-Copyright © 2026 The Gen2Balance autho.
-This code is derivative of [VideoMAE](https://github.com/MCG-NJU/VideoMAE) (© MCG-NJU) and is released under the same **CC BY-NC 4.0** terms; see [`LICENSE`](LICENSE) and [`NOTICE.md`](NOTICE.md).
+This code is derivative of [VideoMAE](https://github.com/MCG-NJU/VideoMAE) and is released under the same **CC BY-NC 4.0** terms; see [`LICENSE`](LICENSE) and [`NOTICE.md`](NOTICE.md).
 For **non-commercial research use only**.

-The generation pipeline and released artifacts carry their own upstream terms:
-Wan 2.1 ships `WAN_LICENSE.txt` with the released data, and the Gemini API is a hosted service (not redistributed code).
+The generation pipeline and released artifacts carry their own upstream terms: Wan 2.1 ships `WAN_LICENSE.txt` with the released data, and the Gemini API is a hosted service.

 ## Citation